MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

   module: "Module 01: Build your kernel"
 ---

-# Lab: Create an AI music recommendation agent
+# Lab: Create an AI music recommendation assistant
 # Student lab manual

-In this lab, you create the code for an AI agent that can manage the user's music library and provide personalized song and concert recommendations.
-You use the Semantic Kernel SDK to build the AI agent and connect it to the large language model (LLM) service.
+In this lab, you create the code for an AI assistant that can manage the user's music library and provide personalized song and concert recommendations.
+You use the Semantic Kernel SDK to build the AI assistant and connect it to the large language model (LLM) service.
 The Semantic Kernel SDK allows you to create a smart application that can interact with the LLM service and provide personalized recommendations to the user.

 ## Lab Scenario

 You are a developer for an international audio streaming service.
 You have been tasked with integrating the service with AI to provide users with a more personalized experience.
 The AI should be able to recommend songs and upcoming artist tours based on the user's listening history and preferences.
-You decide to use the Semantic Kernel SDK to build an AI agent that can interact with the large language model (LLM) service.
+You decide to use the Semantic Kernel SDK to build an AI assistant that can interact with the large language model (LLM) service.

 ## Objectives